Governance for Aotearoa

 Financial services under FMA and RBNZ oversight

-Organisations handling Maori data
+Organisations handling Māori data

-Any organisation -- public or private -- that collects, processes, or makes decisions using data relating to Maori communities, iwi, hapu, or whanau.
-Treaty obligations demand governance that goes beyond standard privacy compliance.
+Any organisation, public or private, that collects, processes, or makes decisions using data relating to Māori communities, iwi, hapu, or whanau.
+Treaty of Waitangi obligations demand Māori data governance that goes beyond standard privacy compliance.
+We ensure your AI practices respect data sovereignty and kaitiakitanga principles.

-Organisations preparing for mandatory regulation
+Businesses preparing for mandatory regulation

-Questions NZ organisations ask us
+Questions New Zealand organisations ask us

 NZ has no mandatory AI laws.
 Why invest in governance now?